What is a Neuropsychologist?

 Neuropsychologists are most usually instructed in cases of acquired brain injury or clinical negligence.
 They have a number of skills to bring:

 Firstly, a neuropsychologist can carry out a detailed psychometric examination to determine any possible loss of cognitive functioning.
 Medical doctors can carry out relatively simple tests to screen for cognitive impairment but most will defer to a neuropsychologist for a full objective assessment.
 Cognitive impairment is less visible than many other sorts of impairment, but it can have a devastating impact on a person’s life.
 Finding out, early, what the short and long-term cognitive impairment is likely to be is important both in establishing quantum and in prescribing rehabilitation.
-It can also be important in

 Any neuropsychological examination is assisted by the use of profile validity tests.
 These are formalised tests that measure whether a person is applying themselves fully to the assessment and, in brief, whether any impairments are likely to be organic.
 This is important as a non-organic impairment might be due to a treatable problem or might be due to a motivation to appear impaired.
 An organic impairment is more likely to be untreatable and permanent.
 A neuropsychologist has more tools than any other professional to establish whether an impairment is organic, functional or motivational.